Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Of all the perks that he had acquired during the last few weeks, Kevin was finding that the one he enjoyed most was that he could walk into Moses Byron’s office whenever the hell he liked. *Nobody* else in the Group enjoyed that privilege.

-He whispered to himself as he entered Byron’s office, reflecting on his expensive suit and six-figure salary with bonus. *"Look at me now, Moira…"*
+He whispered to himself as he entered Byron’s office, reflecting on his expensive suit and six-figure salary with bonus. *"Look at me now, Moira..."*

 "What was that, Kevin?"
 Byron set his tablet down on his desk and looked up.